ASIKOO/Metin-Refresh-Server-Src/README.md

 You can also update this project by forking it for help me and every other peoples who want to make a server.

 This project is free to use and cannot be sell for money.
+I don't take any responsability of selling or bugs or anything else.

 Systems installed: